keltia/ripe-atlas/README.md

         Verbose:      fVerbose,
     })

 As an alternative, you can do the encoding yourself and put that in `config.toml` as `proxy_auth`.

+Last, you can also use the full form for the `https_proxy` environment variable with `user:password@proxy` but it is not recommended to put your password in the clear like this.

 ### Usage